Allegory vs metaphor: What’s the difference?

 Figurative language tools can make writing more engaging and impactful.
-It can help the reader picture what the writer is saying more vividly.
+They can help the reader picture more vividly what the writer is saying.

-Allegory and metaphor are both literary devices or figures of speech that will improve your writing.
+Allegories and metaphors are literary devices or figures of speech that will improve your writing.

-Allegory and metaphor, as literary devices, may seem similar, but they’re not exactly the same.
+Allegories and metaphors may seem similar, but they’re not the same.

-Many writers and speakers as well use metaphor and allegory regularly, but often without knowledge of what they are and how they work.
+Many writers use the metaphor and allegory regularly but often without knowledge of what the devices are and how they work.
 Skilled writers know the differences and how to wield each one well.

-Both allegory and metaphor compare two unrelated ideas or things to make writing more impactful.
+Both the allegory and metaphor compare two unrelated ideas or objects to create more impactful writing.

 So what’s the difference?